 - A. All employees receive internal controls training that is job related and can demonstrate this knowledge.
-All employees comply with internal controls. - B. The agency maintains an Internal Audit Committee as a standing committee to assist the agency Director with monitoring and overseeing the Division's internal control system (see Policy Statement 141.00 "Internal Audit Committee").
-The Internal Audit Unit (see Policy Statement 142.00 "Internal Audit Unit"), administered by the Internal Auditor, shall conduct internal audit activities, and make regular reports to the Internal Audit Committee. - C. The Division's human resources are assigned as set forth in Policy Statement 102.00 "Organizational Structure" and supervisors and managers are delegated authority to achieve the objectives of their sections and units and to take or initiate remediation or corrective action. - D. The Division is committed to recruit, develop, and retain competent individuals. - E. Supervisors and managers shall evaluate employee performance as set forth in Policy Statement 201.00 "Employee Performance Appraisal" and hold employees accountable for their internal control responsibilities.
+All employees comply with internal controls. - B. The agency maintains an Internal Audit Unit (see Policy Statement 142.00 "Internal Audit Unit"), administered by the Internal Auditor, shall conduct internal audit activities, and make regular reports to the Agency Director. - C. The Division's human resources are assigned as set forth in Policy Statement 102.00 "Organizational Structure" and supervisors and managers are delegated authority to achieve the objectives of their sections and units and to take or initiate remediation or corrective action. - D. The Division is committed to recruit, develop, and retain competent individuals. - E. Supervisors and managers shall evaluate employee performance as set forth in Policy Statement 201.00 "Employee Performance Appraisal" and hold employees accountable for their internal control responsibilities.